+STUDIO TRAVEL

 I believe that it is important that you develop your thesis in the broadest possible setting and I see group travel as an excellent way to expand the influences on the work that happens within the studio.

 Over the past several years in Section 09, we have had great travel experiences.
 In the 2017-18 year we traveled to Chicago to visit the 2017 Chicago Architecture Biennial.
 The format of the biennial provided a great set of references for our theses.
 In 2018-19 we went to Miami.
 In the last decade Miami has initiated a campaign to become a center for contemporary architecture, with landmark projects by OMA, Herzog & De Meuron, Arato Isozaki, Foster and Partners, Leong Leong, Jurgen Mayer, Aranguren + Gallegos Arquitectos, and many more.
-In 2021/22 we traveled to New York City, where I enjoyed guiding students in a place that I lived for nearly 10 years.
-Last year, in 2022/23, section 9 took its first international trip to Mexico City and San Miguel de Allende.
-The history of Mexico City, from an Aztec settlement, through Spanish Colonialism, to one of most dense and virbrant cities in the contemporary world, makes it an extraordinary space to consider your thesis ideas.
-I hope to return to Mexico City with you in the 23/24 academic year and will be looking into that possibility over the summer.
+In 2021/22 we traveled to New York City, where I enjoyed introducing students to a city where I lived for nearly 10 years.
+In 2022/23, section 9 took its first international trip to Mexico City and San Miguel de Allende.
+The history of Mexico City, from the altepetl of Tenochtitlan, through Spanish Colonialism, to one of most dense and vibrant cities in the contemporary world, makes it an extraordinary space to visit while also reflecting on your thesis ideas.
+We returned to Mexico City in both the 23/24 and 24/25 academic years.
+Where we travel to in 25/26 will depend on discussions that we have as a studio.
+I will make both international and domestic travel options available and we will discuss them as a group to see what makes the most sense for us.

 (left) Mexico City 2023

 (above) New York 2022